ansys/pymotorcad/doc/source/user_guide/Motor-CAD_setup.rst

    mcApp.display_screen("scripting")

-This needS to be called after loading any files or setting context, before any calls to set_variable.
+This needS to be called after loading any files or setting context, before any calls to :meth:`set_variable`.

 Units